‘The Great Day’: Add Ukrainian Easter traditions to your holiday

 Food is the focal point of most holidays, and Easter in Ukraine is no exception.
 The week before is spent preparing traditional dishes.

 The season begins with Lent, when Orthodox Christians give up eating animal products — meat, dairy, and eggs.
-Imagine, after many weeks of a restricted diet, the sight of a gorgeous Ukrainian table spread, with its array of tempting dishes.

-The foods eaten on this special day are are not only delicious but symbolic:
+The foods eaten on Easter are are not only delicious but symbolic:

 ● Paska — Easter bread — represents the joy of the new life given by Jesus Christ.